This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 “Happiness Is Getting Together with Your Friends.”

-In the picture that goes with this happiness statement, Snoopy is on top of his doghouse with four of his friends.
+In the picture with this happiness statement, Snoopy is on top of his doghouse with four friends.
 And the smile that he has!
-It’s so heartwarming that I end up smiling, too, on the inside and on the outside.
+It’s so heartwarming that I smile, too, on the inside and the outside.

-Think back to when you’ve spent time with your friends.
-Maybe you’ve had some moments where you appreciate what you have together and you smile as you’re grateful for the connections that you have with your friends.
+Think of when you’ve spent time with your friends.
+Maybe you’ve had moments where you appreciate what you have together and smile as you’re grateful for your connections with your friends.

 Those are magical moments.
 Treasure them.
 You are wealthy.
 Wealth is more than your finances.
 It’s more than your health.
 It’s your relationships, too.

 Happiness is knowing that you have each other’s backs.
-Happiness is sharing laughter together and supporting each other.
-Happiness is being aware of the riches that you already have.
+Happiness is sharing laughter and supporting each other.
+Happiness is being aware of the riches you already have.